SORRY, WE ARE NO LONGER ACCEPTING THESE CASES

 Table of Contents

 Invokana, canagliflozin, is prescribed to millions of patients across the globe, earning drug maker Johnson & Johnson about $1.3 billion in 2015.
-Despite how popular the medication is, patients are suffering serious adverse events, leg, foot, and toe amputations and other serious injuries.
-In fact, within two years of being approved for the U.S. market as a treatment for Type 2 Diabetes, the U.S. Food and Drug Administration began logging serious adverse events in patients who were prescribed the medication.
+Despite how popular the medication is, patients are suffering serious adverse events, including foot, and toe and leg amputations and other serious injuries.
+In fact, within two years of being approved for the U.S. market to treat Type 2 Diabetes, the U.S. Food and Drug Administration began logging serious adverse events in diabetics who were taking Invokana.
 These adverse events include loss of body parts and potentially fatal side effects.

 What is Invokana?

-Canagliflozin sold under the brand name Invokana is a daily diabetes medication that belongs to a new generation class of medications called SGLT2 inhibitors.
+Canagliflozin sold under the brand name Invokana is a daily diabetes medication that belongs to a new generation class of diabetes drugs called sodium-glucose cotransporter-2 (SGLT2) inhibitors.
 Invokana is manufactured by Janssen Pharmaceuticals, a subsidiary of drug giant Johnson & Johnson.

-SGLT2 inhibitors block the transportation of sodium-glucose to lower blood sugar levels by allowing the kidneys to excrete higher levels of glucose from the body.
-Invokana was approved for this use by the FDA in 2013 for Type 2 diabetes, and not long after, other SGLT2 inhibitors followed, including
+SGLT2 inhibitors block the transportation of sodium-glucose to lower blood sugar levels by allowing the kidneys to excrete higher levels of glucose from the body through urine.
+Invokana was approved for this use by the FDA in 2013 for Type 2 diabetes, and not long after, other SGLT2 inhibitors followed, including: